KevinFasusi/qrng/README.md

 someone with some knowledge of computer science, and not requiring a physics degree, read 'Quantum Computer Science: An Introduction' ([reading list](https://www.github.com/KevinFasusi/qrng/wiki/Resources)).

-For a classical system (the pcs, laptops and servers etc.), bits can be represented by two states either a $0$ or $1$.
+For a classical system (the pcs, laptops and servers etc.), bits are represented by two states either a $0$ or $1$.
 A classical computer uses sequences of zeroes and ones to operate.
-The analogue of a bit in classical computing is the qubit in quantum computing and refers to the computation basis state represented in two-dimensional hilbert space $\mathcal{H}$:
+The analogue of a bit in classical computing in quantum computing is the qubit and refers to the computation basis state represented in two-dimensional hilbert space $\mathcal{H}$:
 $$\vert0\rangle=\begin{bmatrix} 1\\ 0 \end{bmatrix} \text{, }\vert1\rangle=\begin{bmatrix} 0\\ 1 \end{bmatrix}$$

 A qubit is in a superposition with $\alpha$ and $\beta$ representing varying probabilities such that